25 May 2020

 This code is from Android: How to use the Html.TagHandler?
 StackOverflow question.

-method is triggered.
+When an unsupported tag is detected, the handleTag method is triggered.
 We use this signal to start and finish processing this tag.

-Finally, we apply StrikethroughSpan
+Finally, we apply StrikethroughSpan by calling:

 output.setSpan(new StrikethroughSpan(), where, length, Spannable.SPAN_EXCLUSIVE_EXCLUSIVE);